Is Shingles Contagious? Causes, Symptoms & Treatment Explained | Gleneagles Hospitals

 1. Weakened Immune System

-Individuals who have low immunity, such as those with chronic diseases including cancer or HIV, are more at risk of getting shingles.
+Individuals who have low immunity, such as those with chronic diseases including cancer or HIV, or those on immunosuppressive medications, are at an increased risk of developing shingles.
+A compromised immune system can make it easier for the varicella-zoster virus to reactivate and cause infection.

 2. Age

+Age plays a significant role in the likelihood of developing shingles.
 Individuals over 50 are at a higher risk, as immune function generally declines with age.
-The risk and severity of shingles increase as people age, particularly for those over 60.
+The risk and severity of shingles increase as people age, particularly for those over 60, making vaccination and early treatment essential to prevent complications like post-herpetic neuralgia.

 Symptoms of Shingles to Watch Out for